arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 OUT: arr has been sorted in non-decreasing order
 ```

 Notice that the algorithm above is not written in Java, and will not compile in Java.
 It is instead written in a less formal format for humans to read.
 It is written in my preferred style of pseudocode.
 Blocks, denoted in Java with curly braces `{}` in Java, are denoted via indentation above; you can tell what is "inside" the outer loop because its contents are indented below it.
 Pseudocode often uses a mix of notations from programming and mathematics.
 In the pseudocode above, the pairs in brackets `[0, n-1]` and `[i, n]` denote closed intervals.
-In general, these would be closed intervals of real numbers, but because we're using the elements of these intervals as indexes we know they must be integers---this does not need to be specified as formally as it would in an actual program, because the pseudocode is intended to be read by humans.
+In general, these would be closed intervals of real numbers, but because we're using the elements of these intervals as indexes we know they must be integers---this does not need to be specified as formally as it would in an actual program, because the pseudocode is intended to be read by humans who have intuition with respect to what values can be used to index an array.
 This is most apparent in the last line of the outer loop, which is written out as a sentence.

 The structure of the pseudocode is arbitrary; I simply wrote it in a way that make sense to me.
-Pseudocode can really be any unambiguous sequence of instructions.
-Any recipe which describe how and when to add ingredients is arguably pseudocode, so long as it is sufficiently unambiguous.
-Usually, when instructions are referred to as pseudocode, it is in the context of either mathematics or programming, though, and in these situations psuedocode usually looks like a mix of code and english describing an algorithm independent of any programming language.

 When an algorithm is translated from pseudocode into a programming language, this is called an **implementation** of the algorithm.
 Below is an implementation of Selection Sort for use on `int[ ]`s in Java.